coq/coq/doc/sphinx/addendum/program.rst

 set of obligations generated during the interpretation of :n:`@term__0` and the aforementioned coercion derivation are solved.

-.. seealso:: Sections :ref:`vernac-controlling-the-reduction-strategies`, :tacn:`unfold`
+.. seealso:: Sections :ref:`controlling-the-reduction-strategies`, :tacn:`unfold`

 .. _program_fixpoint: